Getting Married In The UK - United Kingdom Wedding Guide

 - Currency: British Pound (GBP)

-- Languages Spoken: English is the main language, but Irish, Scottish Gaelic, Scots and Welsh are all recognised
+- Languages Spoken: English is the main language, but Irish, Scottish Gaelic, Scots, and Welsh are all recognized

 - Major Holidays and Festivals: